We can move beyond our stereotypes and prejudices when we meet and learn about the lives of real people.

 Our exhibits are designed to help reduce prejudice, stereotyping, and harassment.
 Our aim is to make the world a safer place for ALL people.

 Our most well known exhibits are LOVE MAKES A FAMILY: Portraits of Lesbian, Gay, Bisexual, and Transgender People and their Families; IN OUR FAMILY: Portraits of All Kinds of Families; and PIONEERING VOICES: Portraits of Transgender People.

-We have just launched our newest exhibit WE HAVE FAITH: LGBT Clergy & People of Faith Speak Out!
-The October opening was a great success in five cities nationwide, and the exhibit continues to draw crowds at events in those and other cities across the country!
+Last year, we launched our newest exhibit - WE HAVE FAITH: LGBT Clergy & People of Faith Speak Out!
+The opening was a great success in five cities nationwide, and the exhibit continues to draw crowds at events in cities across the country!

 WE HAVE FAITH is very close to our hearts.
 We are proud to be creating this exceptional and inspiring resource.
-WE HAVE FAITH will open minds and hearts and be used to confront the faith-based homophobia and transphobia that has led to painful and sometimes tragic consequences for so many people of faith.
+WE HAVE FAITH will be used to confront the faith-based homophobia and transphobia that has led to painful and sometimes tragic consequences for so many people of faith.

 Why is this exhibit important?